umd-lhcb/ut-hw-doc/docs/lvr/lvr_assembly/lvr_assembly.md

     ![](thermal_gap_sides.jpg)

-2. Put the applicator on an LHC4913 chip, gently push the plunger, and spread some paste on the chip.
-Only the metal heat sink needs to be covered.
+2. Put the applicator flush with the top of an LHC4913 chip, gently push the plunger, and spread some paste on the chip.
+Very little paste is needed, and only covering the metal heat sink.
 See above picture for approximate thickness.
 Repeat for all 10 chips.

     ![](thermal_gap_4913.jpg)